catseye/Samovar/doc/Samovar.md

     ===>

-The name of a scenario must begin with a letter, but can otherwise contain numbers, hyphens, and underscores.
+The name of a scenario must begin with a letter or underscore, and can consist of letters, numbers, hyphens, and underscores.
 The same rules apply to most other "words" appearing in a Samovar description.

     scenario Pin_afore-1000 {
         this-is-a-constructor(this-is-an-atom).